nbellerand7636/AppointmentApp/README.md

 # Scheduling App

 Written in Java/JavaFX for a pre-existing MySQL database.
-Submitted April 11, 2021.

 ## Purpose